criswell/github-reflog/CONTRIBUTING.md

 I'm well aware I can make this project using Python modules.
 I'm also aware this would probably make contributing to it easier.

-However, one of the current design goal is ease of installation.
+However, one of the current design goals is **ease of installation**.
 There is no installation tool for `git-github-reflog`, and it should be easy to install the tool by simply copying a single file into your `$PATH` somewhere.
 If the project were modular, it would no longer be a trivial installation.